On This Page

 1) Kinnaur Kailash Shivling – Which is around 4500M ASL, approachable

-in a 10 day period only in August.
+in a 10-day period only in August.
 This is a state-sponsored Yatra.

 It is said the spirits of the dead walk amidst Rangrik peak in the vicinity of Kinnaur Kailash peak.
-Kinnaur Kailash itself is winter abode to Lord Shiva who conducts darbar for a class of mythological people called Kinnaurs (one who is proficient in music in Hindu Mythology
+Kinnaur Kailash itself is a winter abode to Lord Shiva who conducts darbar for a class of mythological people called Kinnaurs (one who is proficient in music in Hindu Mythology

-And apart from the importance of Hinduism, this trek also provides an opportunity to visit the Charang Monastery one of the oldest Buddhist Monasteries in the Himalayas.
+And apart from the importance of Hinduism, this trek also provides an opportunity to visit the Charang Monastery, one of the oldest Buddhist Monasteries in the Himalayas.
 Unlike the Male Lamas of Ladakh, this particular monastery is inhabited by Buddha Bikshinis (Female Buddha monks)

 Kailash Circuit: Charang-La pass trek (Altitude 5270m)